bitcoinops/bitcoinops.github.io/_topics/en/swap-in-potentiam.md

 excerpt: >
   **Swap-in-Potentiam (SIP)** is a protocol that facilitates the immediate transfer of confirmed on-chain Bitcoin to the Lightning Network.
-It reduces trust requirements compared to other instant channel opening methods like 0-conf channels by pre-committing to a Lightning Service Provider (LSP) and incorporating a timeout mechanism for unilateral access.
+It reduces trust requirements compared to other instant channel opening methods like 0-conf channels by temporarily committing to co-ownership with a Lightning Service Provider (LSP) and delaying unilateral access per a timeout.

 ## Optional.
 Produces a Markdown link with either "[title][]" or
 ## "[title](link)"